Tim Anderson Player Props: White Sox vs. Reds

 Tim Anderson At The Plate

-- In 14 games played this year, he has not hit a long ball.
+- He has not hit a long ball in his 15 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.